Ents24/public-api-docs/blueprint/blueprint.md

   + page (optional, string, `ZW0=`) ...
 The page/chunk of results to be requested.
   + incl_image (optional, boolean, `1`) ...
 Decides whether or not an event image is included in the response.
   + image_size (optional, string, `medium`) ...
 Chooses the size of image included with each image object if one is available.
+  + incl_stages (optional, boolean, `1`) ...
+Decides whether or not a list of stages is included for any festival events in the response.
   + incl_artists (optional, boolean, `1`) ...
 Decides whether or not a list of performing artists is included in the response.
   + incl_tickets (optional, boolean, `1`) ...
 Decides whether or not a list of available tickets is included in the response.
   + full_description (optional, boolean, `0`) ...
 Decides whether full or summarised description text is included in the response.